-In the Law Day Reading program, attorneys (from the Law Week, Lawyers for Literacy, and Speakers Bureau committees) read a book about citizenship and/or the law to elementary classes throughout Harris County.
-The book is chosen by the Law Week Committee and donated to each school’s library on the day of the readings.
-The HBA purchases the book from publishers at a reduced rate.
+In the Law Day Reading program, attorneys read a book to elementary classes throughout Harris County.
+The book is selected by the HBA Law Week Committee based on the Law Day theme for the year and donated to each school’s library.
+Contact Bonnie Simmons at email@example.com or (713) 759-1133 for more information.

 The HBA created this program in response to low juror turnout in Harris County, especially in certain ZIP codes.
 It was designed to help increase participation and to ensure that jury pools are made up of a true cross-section of the community.
 The program educates high school seniors, who will soon be eligible for jury duty, about the importance of the jury system and juror participation in our American justice system.
 Volunteer attorneys and judges conduct interactive classroom presentations that illustrate the history and importance of our jury system, as well as statistics on Harris County juror participation.
 The presentations debunk myths about jury service, explain the trial process, and show students how jury deliberations actually work.
 The program encourages young adults to take seriously their responsibility and their right to serve on a jury and shows them how they can make a difference in their communities.